Hart E. Posen: Career

 Prior to receiving his Ph.D., Posen spent over a decade as an entrepreneur in the technology and retail sectors.
 In 2005, he began his academic career as an Assistant Professor of Strategy at the University of Michigan, Ross School of Business.
-He served in this position until 2012, and subsequently joined the University of Wisconsin-Madison, School of Business as an Associate Professor of Management and Human Resources.
-Since 2019, he has been serving there as a Professor of Management and Human Resources.
+He served in this position until 2012, and subsequently joined the University of Wisconsin-Madison, School of Business as a Professor of Management and Human Resources, where from 2018 onward he held the Richard G. and Julie J. Diermeier Professorship in Business.
+Since 2023, he has been serving there as a Professor of Strategy and Entrepreneurship at Dartmouth College, Tuck School of Business.